-The school has an automated external defibrillator (AED).
-The AED is stored at central location in an unlocked, alarmed cabinet.
+The school has three automated external defibrillators (AED).
+These are stored near Bader Hall, Student reception and main reception.
+These are stored in a locked cabinet.
 All members of staff who are first aiders are aware of the AED's location and what to do in an emergency.
 No training is needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, members of staff who are first aiders are trained in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use.

-12. Emergency inhaler
+12. Emergency inhalers

 King Edward VI School keeps a supply of salbutamol inhalers for use in emergencies when a student's own inhaler is not available.
-These are kept in 'emergency asthma kits'.
+These are kept in 'the secure medicine cupboard'.